Published By Janet Gershen-Siegel at December 23rd, 2018

 This is especially helpful in seasonal companies, where you can go for several months with only negligible sales.

-Credit reporting agencies will also investigate your personal credit score and your very own background of payments.
-If your consumer credit is good, then your individual credit can come to the rescue of your corporate.
-So this is particularly if you have a somewhat extensive credit history.
+Credit reporting agencies will also investigate your FICO score and your very own background of payments.
+If your FICO is good, then your it can come to the rescue of your corporate.
+So this is particularly if you have a somewhat extensive history.

 Obviously the converse is also right.
-If your private credit history is poor, then it will impact your business credit scores.
-And it will do so until your small business and individual credit can be split up.
+If your FICO score is poor, then it will impact your business credit scores.
+And it will do so until it all can be split up.

-Overdue payments will impact your small business credit score for a good seven years!
+Overdue payments will impact your score for a good seven years!
 Make sure to pay your company debts off, as quickly as possible and as completely as possible.
-So then you can make a very real difference when it involves your credit scores.
+So then you can make a very real difference in your scores.

 Make sure to pay without delay and you will reap the benefits of promptness.